glycerine/vhaline/README.md

 one parent and one child at each node, so the graph is always a straight line chain of nodes.

-Although active only in a line, nodes will be informed of the whole chain structure on a regular basis in order to enable working around a crashed process.

 I. Electing ourselves root in the chain: